Canon G1 X vs Fujifilm X100F

 Sensor comparison: Canon G1 X vs Fujifilm X100F

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Canon G1 X features an 1.5-inch sensor and the Fujifilm X100F an APS-C sensor.
 The sensor area in the X100F is 40 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.85 and 1.5.
 The sensor in the G1X has a native 4:3 aspect ratio, while the one in the X100F offers a 3:2 aspect.

 With 24MP, the X100F offers a higher resolution than the G1X (14.2MP), but the X100F has smaller individual pixels (pixel pitch of 3.92μm versus 4.30μm for the G1X).
 Yet, the X100F is a much more recent model (by 5 years) than the G1X, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the X100F has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.